jnozzi/cocoadev.com/SiteContent/General/JobOffer.markdown

 *Development of future releases�   (There is more but this is a good start)

-''' Job Qualifications: ''' 	This is a brief list of what I think it would take for you to be successful in this position:
+** Job Qualifications: ** 	This is a brief list of what I think it would take for you to be successful in this position:

 *3-5 years of Cocoa programming experience (less experience OK commensurate with proof of skills), *Up-to-date knowledge of Cocoa and Mac programming advancements.
 This is a position that will leverage very modern Cocoa skills as well as provide a potential to advance Mac programming itself, *Objective-C proficiency,
-*[[XCode]] and Mac IDE�s experties,
+*General/XCode and Mac IDE�s experties,
 *Intimate knowledge of OS X,
 *Passionate about the Mac,
 *Cooperative and collaborative personality.
 Open, honest, and constant communication is vital for this position,